xqbumu/go-novel-reader/PLAN.md

         }
         ```
     *   Save configuration as a JSON file (e.g., `~/.config/go-say/config.json`).
 Default `AutoReadNext` to false.
     *   Load config on startup.
-Save config whenever the library or progress changes.
+Update config in memory as needed.
+Save config **only once on normal program exit**, and only if changes were made during the session.

 4.  **Main Program Logic (`main.go`):**
     *   Design the CLI commands:
         *   `add <filepath>`: Add a novel to the library, parse chapters, and set as active.
-        *   `list`: List all novels in the library with their index, marking the active one.
+        *   `list`: List all novels in the library with their index and last read chapter/segment, marking the active one.
         *   `remove <index>`: Remove the novel at the specified index (from `list`) from the library.
         *   `switch <index>`: Set the novel at the specified index (from `list`) as active.
         *   `chapters`: List chapters of the currently active novel.
-        *   `read [chap_index]`: Read a specific chapter (1-based) of the active novel, or continue from the last read position if index is omitted.
-If `AutoReadNext` is enabled, automatically proceed to the next chapter upon completion.
+        *   `read [chap_index]`: Read a specific chapter (1-based) starting from its first segment, or continue from the last read chapter/segment if index is omitted.
+Reads segment by segment.
+If `AutoReadNext` is enabled, automatically proceed to the next segment/chapter upon completion.
-        *   `next`/`prev`: Read the next/previous chapter of the active novel.
+        *   `next`/`prev`: Read the next/previous chapter of the active novel, starting from its first segment.
-        *   `where`: Show the active novel and its last read chapter.
+        *   `where`: Show the active novel and its last read chapter and segment.
         *   `config [setting]`: View or toggle configuration settings (currently `auto_next`).
     *   Handle user input, manage the active novel state, load chapters as needed, and orchestrate calls to other modules.
-Implement asynchronous TTS handling in `read` to enable auto-next functionality.
+Implement segment-based reading loop in `read` with asynchronous TTS.
+Mark configuration as dirty when progress or settings change, but save only once on program exit.

-## Development Steps (Completed for v3)
+## Development Steps (Completed for v5)

 1. Initialize Go module.
-2. Implement configuration structures (`AppConfig`, `NovelInfo`) and load/save logic, including `AutoReadNext` setting.
+2. Implement configuration structures (`AppConfig`, `NovelInfo`) and load/save logic, including `AutoReadNext` and `LastReadSegmentIndex` settings.
+Implement deferred saving on exit.
 3. Implement chapter splitter with automatic format detection (`novel/parser.go`).
 4. Implement asynchronous TTS interface (`tts/speaker.go` with `SpeakAsync`).
-5. Build CLI interaction logic in `main.go` supporting multi-novel management, individual progress tracking, `config` command, and auto-next chapter feature.
+5. Build CLI interaction logic in `main.go` supporting multi-novel management, segment-level progress tracking, `config` command, and auto-next segment/chapter feature, with optimized config saving.
 6. Add error handling and user feedback.

 ## Information Needed (Resolved)